Table of Contents

 |Associated risks||Sudden infant death syndrome (SIDS), overall mortality|

 |Other problems||Impaired thermoregulation and immune function, hypoglycemia, polycythemia (high Hct), impaired neurocognitive/emotional development|

 Treatment depends upon the symptoms, age and general health of the baby.
 It includes:

 - Temperature-controlled bed

-- The babies are kept in neonatal intensive care unit (NICU)
+- The babies are kept in a neonatal intensive care unit (NICU)

-The lower the birth weight, the more severe are the complications, and a more intensive care is needed.
+The lower the birth weight, the more severe are the complications, and more intensive care is needed.
 Such babies need to have regular follow-ups for growth and development assessment.
-They usually do fine if there are no complications other than low birth weight, though being a low birth weight baby is a disadvantage.
+They usually do fine if there are no complications other than low birth weight, though being a low-birth-weight baby is a disadvantage.